Vaca Frita (Cuban Shredded Beef)

 After you’ve cooked the meat, cover it in foil and pound it with a meat mallet.
 If you don’t have a meat mallet, use a heavy saucepan and get some aggression out.

-I felt a little like a Stepford wife gone AWOL here.
+I felt a little like a Stepford wife gone psycho here.
 You can even see my son in the background doing his homework – probably thinking I had lost it as I splattered him with shredded meat.

 After you’ve beaten it into submission, crisp it up in a saucepan and add garlic, cumin, orange juice, and lime to brighten up the flavor.
+If you’ve made these Pork Carnitas, you’ll find these are a very similar beef version.

 - 2 pounds boneless beef chuck-eye roast pulled apart at seams, trimmed, and cut into 1 1/2-inch cubes